CallismartLtd/smart-woo-service-invoicing/readme.txt

 More Than Just A Subscription Plugin!

 == Description ==
-Smart Woo Service Invoicing simplifies your subscription-based business by automating invoicing at the end of a billing cycle.
-Perfect for freelancers and agencies, it offers robust features to efficiently manage recurring services without breaking the bank.
+Smart Woo Service Invoicing supercharges your service-based business by automating invoicing at the end of each billing cycle.
+Built to integrate seamlessly with your WooCommerce-powered store, it’s the perfect solution for freelancers, agencies, and service providers looking to streamline subscription management without straining their budget.

+With powerful automation, a professional client portal, and flexible billing tools, Smart Woo helps you focus on growing your business while it takes care of the repetitive tasks behind the scenes.

 == Features ==

+* Intuitive Admin Dashboards
-- **Intuitive Admin Dashboards**: A comprehensive admin dashboard to manage service subscriptions, invoices, emails, refunds, and more.
+Manage service subscriptions, invoices, emails, refunds, and more from a clean, organized backend dashboard.

+* Professional Client Portal
-- **Professional Client Portal**: A modern and extensible frontend UI that allows clients to manage subscriptions, view invoices, order new services, and easily pay outstanding balances.
+Offer your clients a modern, easy-to-use frontend where they can manage subscriptions, view invoices, order services, and pay outstanding balances effortlessly.

+* Automatic Invoice Generation
-- **Automatic Invoice Generation**: Automatically generates and issues new invoices at the end of a subscription billing cycle, streamlining both subscription and invoice management.
+Automatically create and send invoices at the end of each subscription billing cycle — no more manual chasing or bookkeeping headaches.

-- **Flexible Payment Options**: Smart Woo supports all payment methods available in WooCommerce, making invoice payments more convenient for your clients.
-- **Flexible Billing Cycles**: Charge for monthly, quarterly, semi-annual, and annual subscription periods.
+* Flexible Payment Options
+Supports all payment gateways you’ve enabled in WooCommerce, ensuring your clients can pay their invoices with ease.

+* Customizable Billing Cycles
+Charge clients monthly, quarterly, semi-annually, or annually, depending on your service model.

+* User-Friendly Onboarding
-- **User-Friendly Interface**: Allows customers to define their service name, billing cycle, and other relevant details during the sign-up process.
+Let customers define service names, select billing cycles, and provide essential details during sign-up.

+* Robust Subscription Asset Support
-- **Robust Subscription Assets**: Supports subscriptions for downloadable, remotely protected, digital, and physical assets.
+Handle subscriptions for digital, downloadable, remotely protected, or even physical assets, with full control.

+* Guest Invoicing
-- **Guest Invoicing**: Create invoices for users who are not registered on your website and have the invoice details emailed to them.
+Create invoices for non-registered users and send them directly via email.

+* Smart Payment Links
-- **Payment Links**: Generate auto-login or direct payment URLs for invoices, allowing clients to pay without accessing the client portal.
+Generate direct payment or auto-login URLs so clients can pay invoices without needing to log into the client portal.

 == Every Smart Woo Pro Plan Includes ==

+* Advanced Usage Stats
-- **Advanced Stats**: Get detailed insights and visual stats on service subscription usage.
+Access detailed insights and visual analytics on subscription usage trends.

-- **Service Logs**: Track how clients interact with their subscriptions, including detailed activity insights.
+* Service Interaction Logs
+Track client activity and interactions with their subscriptions for better transparency.

+* Detailed Invoice Logs
-- **Invoice Logs**: Gain insights into all invoice interactions, including payment failures and successful payments.
+Monitor all invoice events, including payment successes, failures, and adjustments.

+* Custom Invoice Items
-- **Invoice Items**: Add custom items to an invoice.
+Add custom charges or items directly to an invoice.

-- **Prorated Service Subscriptions**: Option to prorate subscriptions and reflect this in the invoicing system.
+* Prorated Subscriptions
+Enable prorated billing for subscription upgrades or downgrades, automatically reflected in invoices.

+* Automated Refunds
-- **Refund Feature**: Automatically handle prorated refunds when a client cancels a subscription.
+Automatically process prorated refunds when a subscription is canceled mid-cycle.

+* Seamless Service Migration
-- **Service Migration**: Easily manage subscription migrations, including prorated billing during changes, with detailed logs for tracking.
+Easily manage subscription migrations, including prorated adjustments, with detailed change logs.

-- **Email Template Customization**: Customize the templates for available emails to meet your business requirements.
+* Customizable Email Templates
+Tailor notification emails to match your brand and communication style.

+* REST API Access
-- **REST API Access**: Access subscription data via a powerful REST API (currently read-only, with future write support planned).
+Access subscription and invoice data programmatically using a robust (currently read-only) REST API — with write support coming soon.

+* PDF Invoice Attachments
-- **PDF Invoice Attachments**: Automatically attach PDF invoices to email notifications for seamless client communication.
+Automatically attach professionally formatted PDF invoices to outgoing email notifications.

-- **Dedicated Support**: Receive dedicated support for both the free and premium versions of Smart Woo.
-- **Automatic Updates**: Ensure your plugin remains up-to-date with the latest features and security fixes.
+* Dedicated Support & Updates
+Get premium support and automatic updates to keep your system secure and feature-rich.

 [Try Smart Woo Pro](https://callismart.com.ng/smart-woo-service-invoicing/#go-pro)

 == License ==
 This project is licensed under the GPL v3.0+ License.